harinigt/Expense-Monitor/README.md

 #Application :

 The application is accessible on the browser on http://localhost:3000 .
-The user has to register to the application and authenticate.
+The user has to register to the application and authenticate to use the application.
-On succesful authentication the user can add their expenses  , view and edit expenses and view the returns using the respective tabs provided.
+On succesful authentication the user can add their expenses  , view and edit expenses and view the returns using the respective tabs.

 The add expense option opens a form which allows users to enter the expense information along with the receipt for the expense entered.

-To view and edit the expense view expense option.
-The user can view expenses between the specified dates.
-The expenses are displayed as a table with option to edit the same.
+To view expense option allows the user to view and edit the expenses.
+The user can view/edit expenses between the selected dates.
+The expenses are displayed in a tabular form with option to edit the same.
 An expense can be edited by using the edit button at the end of an expense .
 The edit options allows user to update an expense , mark it for return or delete the expense.

 The expenses due for return can be viewed using the returns option.